magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 boot.user=>
 ```

-You're now ready to repeat all the verification tests we already did
+You're now ready to repeat yourself.
-in the previous paragraphs.

-## A call for test automation
+## A call for test automation?

 Visit [Login page](http://localhost:3000/index.html) and repeat all
 the interaction tests we executed in the